Application Deadline: December 1, 2022

 This should be a statement about how your personal background and life experiences, including social, cultural, familial, educational, or other opportunities or challenges, motivated your decision to pursue a graduate degree at the University of Michigan.
 This is not an Academic Statement of Purpose, but a discussion of the personal journey that has led to your decision to seek a graduate degree.
 There is a 500-word limit for this statement.

-- We ask that you do not send transcripts from a community or junior college, non-degree, or study abroad coursework.
+- Do not send transcripts from a community or junior college, non-degree, or study abroad coursework.

-For detailed information about submitting transcripts, click here.
+For detailed information about submitting transcripts, visit the Rackham Graduate School's transcript site here.

 Three Letters of Recommendation

 These must be submitted electronically by your recommenders.
 As you are completing the online application, you will be given instructions for how to "Register Your Recommenders."
 Recommenders will then receive an email that will guide them in uploading their letters.

 Applicants whose native language is not English must demonstrate English proficiency.
 One way to do so is to meet one of the criteria for an exemption listed here.

 If an applicant does not meet one of the criteria listed, they may be required by the graduate program to submit scores from tests, like TOEFL, ECPE, IELTS, or MET.
 The official scores must be received from the testing agency no later than the graduate program application deadline.
 Test scores are sent electronically from ETS directly to the University of Michigan using Institution Code 1839.

 Language test scores are valid two years from the test date.
 If an application is submitted after the score expiration date, those scores are no longer acceptable.
 If the applicant sends the scores and submits the application prior to the score expiration date while remaining within our application window, those scores are considered valid and this is acceptable.